ballerina-platform/module-ballerinax-azure-cache-redis/README.md

 **azure_redis_cache:Client** - This creates a Azure Redis Client instance and perform different actions related to creating managing that Redis cache Instance, Firewall Rules, Patch Schedules and Linked Servers.

-You can now make the connection configuration using the connection string and entity path.

 ```ballerina
 azure_redis_cache:AzureRedisConfiguration config = {oauth2Config: {
         tokenUrl: <TOKEN_URL>,